mouelhis/adawrplatoon/README.md

 ## Robots setting

 Wheeled robots should be mounted according the architecture provided in the reference paper above; the first settings you should are the following steps:
-* flash the Arduino code under `arduino/sketch_wheeled_robot.ino` under the low-level Romeo controllers of robots:
+* flash the Arduino code `arduino/sketch_wheeled_robot.ino` under the low-level Romeo controllers of robots:
   - robots should be connected by USB to your host;
   - use the tool `arduino` under your host to flash the code;
 * use preferably a real-time kernel under high level RPi controllers of robots;